 Access to financial benchmarking figures including standards for balance sheet and income statement line items, as well as numerous industry average ratios.

 Statistics and market reports on over 80,000 topics arranged by business market sector.
-Note: Only available from computers in the library.
+Note: Only available on computers at Central Library.

 Official Washington State and federal business, personal, real estate, and general legal forms.